andycranston/uruler/README.md

 Now cut the image out and you have a `uruler`.

-Better still laminate the paper first before cutting - this will make it more durable.
+If you laminate the paper first before cutting this will make it more durable.

-I have also seen the uruler stuck onto the front cover of a hardbacked notebook.
+I have also seen the `uruler` stuck onto the front cover of a hardbacked notebook.

 For the really dedicated stick it to a slim piece of plywood that measures ten and a half inches tall by one and three quarter